 Being a business-friendly state can be a big plus in attracting and retaining business investments.
 A major decision point for many businesses is the amount of red tape or restrictive government rules they will encounter doing business in a state.
-Restrictive government rules can also mean lost time and revenue for existing businesses.
+Restrictive government rules also can mean lost time and revenue for existing businesses.

 In 2016, Forbes magazine ranked Missouri as the 12th best state to do business in based on its regulatory environment.
-In January 2017, in an effort to improve that ranking and drive the state's economy, Missouri's former Governor Eric Greitens issued a challenge to all state agencies to eliminate one-third of their restrictions by May 2018.
+In January 2017, in an effort to improve that ranking and drive the state's economy, Missouri Gov. Eric Greitens issued a challenge to all state agencies to eliminate one-third of their restrictions by May 2018.
 For MoDOT, this targeted number is 868.
 Reducing restrictive regulatory language may result in fewer department-wide administrative rules.

-As a result from this review process, MoDOT has eliminated 1,545 restrictions representing 57 percent of the 2,694 restrictions within its administrative rules.
-These changes resulted in 118 regulations being amended, 39 being rescinded and 8 being readopted.
-MoDOT has now reviewed 100 percent of its 214 adminstrative rules containing restrictive language.
+To date, MoDOT has eliminated 1,533 restrictions representing 58 percent of the 2,631 restrictions within its administrative rules.
+These changes resulted in 100 regulations being amended and 49 being rescinded.
+MoDOT has reviewed 96 percent of its 214 adminstrative rules containing restrictive language.